MattDiMu/gulp-sassvg/README.md

 **Does sassvg work with libSass**
-LibSass is even encouraged for best performance, but it works with RubySass as well.
+LibSass is even encouraged for best performance, but it works with RubySass or DartSass as well.